Topkis's theorem

 In mathematical economics, Topkis's theorem is a result that is useful for establishing comparative statics.
-The theorem allows researchers to understand how the optimal value for a choice variable changes when a feature of the environment changes.
-The result states that if f is supermodular in (x,θ), and D is a lattice, then $x^*(\theta)=\arg\max_{x\in D}f(x,\theta)$ is nondecreasing in θ.
+The theorem allows researchers to understand how the optimal set for a choice variable changes when a feature of the environment changes.
 The result is especially helpful for establishing comparative static results when the objective function is not differentiable.
-The result is named after Donald M. Topkis.
+It is named after Donald M. Topkis.